How the Separation of Concerns Makes Programming Magic

-The other day, I tried my hand at one of the great projects at Treehouse – PHP Paradise by Randy Hoyt.
-The project involved building an online T-shirt store with PHP.
+One of the great projects at Treehouse is PHP Paradise by Randy Hoyt.
+The project involves building an online T-shirt store with PHP.

-One thing I took away from that project was the importance of separation of concerns.
-In this post I’ll share some examples of why you need to be aware of this concept.
+One thing you’ll take away from this project is the importance of separation of concerns.
+Here are some examples of why you need to be aware of this concept.

 What is the separation of concerns?